MAryaPPrihastono664/Anakbuelsa-UDPchat/README.md

 ----
 ### Client
 To use the client functionality, run the "client_ui.py" file.
 To join a server input your ip and port for the application and put ip and port for the server to go connect.
 Login box parameters are for register, login, logout, and remove account.
-Chatroom parameters are for join chatroom, create chatroom, and exit chatroom
+To remove account you must be logged in.
+Chatroom parameters are for join chatroom, create chatroom, and exit chatroom.
+You can only enter a chatroom once you are logged in.

 ---